brighter-ai/redact-client/README.md

 The class `redact.RedactRequests` maps the [API endpoints](https://docs.identity.ps/) to Python methods.
 It is intended to reduce boiler-plate code around the API calls.
+> NOTE: default API version is set to v4.
+If want to use version v3, please refer to the [Different API version](#Different-API-version)

 ### Redact Jobs